 Combinations of related education and experience may be considered.

 Bachelor degree from an accredited institution in Computer Science, Mathematics or a related field and six months of programming and database design experience.
-SAS and SQL experience.
+Two years of data management experience and ability to function independently in all aspects of clinical research data management from study start-up to study closure.
+Intermediate SAS and SQL experience.

 Proficient communication skills.